by Randall CraigFiled in: Strategy, Blogging, Business Development, ContentTagged as: Expertise, Thought leadership

 “I am great!
 Really.
 Truly great!
 Really!”

 How many people (or organizations) have marketing strategies that boil down to self-serving claims of greatness?
 (Too many.)
-How effective are these LinkedIn profiles, ads, websites, TV commercials, or billboards?
+How effective are these emails, LinkedIn profiles, ads, websites, TV commercials, or billboards?
 (Not effective at all.)

 There is a trust hierarchy of marketing strategies: the higher the trust, the more likely they will transact.
 From lowest to highest: